voyn/transalyzer/README.md

 ----
 ### News
-__Mar 25, 2015__ - Unfortunately, Google Code will be shutting down this year.
-The project will be moving to a new repository soon.
+__April 29, 2015__ - Transalyzer has now moved to GitHub since Google Code will be shutting down later this year.

 __Feb 4, 2015__ - First public code release.